 Mr. Day’s background includes chemical engineering and materials science degrees from UC Berkeley and over 9 years of experience in oil and gas services and consulting in a variety of roles.
 Those roles include project management, engineering design, sales, marketing, account management, consultant, and business development.

-Mr. Day has consulted for large agriculture food processing companies in California in his prior role as consultant for a boutique engineering firm in Monterey, CA. Mr. Day’s most recent role was as a strategy and business development MBA intern for CoverCress Inc., a St. Louis-based cover crop startup.
+Mr. Day has consulted for large agriculture food processing companies in California in his prior role as consultant for a boutique engineering firm in Monterey, CA. Mr. Day’s most recent role was as a strategy and business development MBA intern for CoverCress Inc., a St. Louis, MO-based agtech startup.

-Thad Simons is the co-founder and Managing Director of The Yield Lab.
+Thad Simons is the Co-founder and Board President of the Yield Lab Institute.
 From 2001 to 2014, he led Novus as President and CEO in its growth into a global animal health and nutrition company with sales exceeding US $1 billion.

 Thad has also previously served on the boards of the St. Louis Regional Chamber of Commerce, Missouri Botanical Gardens,St. Louis Zoological Association, National Chicken Council, American Feed Industry Association, International Food and Agribusiness Management Association (President), Novus International, Inc. and ESM Technologies, Inc among others.